-How to Use MutationObserver API for DOM Node Changes
+How to Use the MutationObserver API for Tracking DOM Changes

-Here’s a scenario: Rita, a magazine writer is editing an article of hers online.
-She saves her changes, and sees the message “changes saved!”
+Imagine this scenario: Rita, a magazine writer, is editing an article online.
+She saves her changes and sees the message “Changes saved!”
 Just then, she notices a typo she missed.
-She fixes it and is about to click “save”, when she gets an angry phone call from her boss.
+She fixes it and is about to click “save” when she gets an angry phone call from her boss.

-After the call is over, she turns back to the screen, sees “changes saved!” shutdowns her computer and storms out of the office.
+After the call, she turns back to the screen, sees “Changes saved!” shuts down her computer, and storms out of the office.

-Apart from my ineptitude for story-telling, we noticed from that short scenario what trouble that persistent message brewed.
-So, in future we decide to avoid it when possible and use one that either prompts user to acknowledge by clicking it – or vanishes on its own.
-Using the second one for a quick messages is a good idea.
+Apart from my poor story-telling skills, we can see from this short scenario the trouble that persistent message caused.
+To avoid this in the future, we should use a message that either prompts the user to acknowledge by clicking it or vanishes on its own.
+Using the latter for quick messages is a good idea.

 We already know how to make an element disappear from a page, so that shouldn’t be a problem.
-What we need to know is when did it appear?
-So we can make it disappear after a plausible time.
+What we need to know is when it appeared, so we can make it disappear after a reasonable time.

 MutationObserver API

-Overall, when a DOM element (like a message div) or any other node changes, we should be able to know it.
-For a long time developers had to rely on hacks and frameworks due to the lack of a native API.
-But that had changed.
+When a DOM element (like a message div) or any other node changes, we should be able to detect it.
+For a long time, developers had to rely on hacks and frameworks due to the lack of a native API.
+But that has changed.

 We now have MutationObserver (previously Mutation Events).
 MutationObserver is a JavaScript native object with a set of properties and methods.
-It lets us observe a change on any node like DOM Element, Document, Text, etc. By mutation, we mean the addition or removal of a node and changes to a node’s attribute & data.
+It lets us observe changes on any node, such as DOM Element, Document, Text, etc. By mutation, we mean the addition or removal of a node and changes to a node’s attributes and data.

 Let’s see an example for better understanding.
-We’ll first make a set up where a message appears upon button click, like the one Rita saw.
-Then we’ll create and link a mutation observer to that message box and code the logic to auto hide the message.
-Savvy?
+We’ll first set up where a message appears upon a button click, like the one Rita saw.
+Then we’ll create and link a mutation observer to that message box and code the logic to auto-hide the message.
+Sound good?

-Note: You may at some point or have already asked me in your head “Why not just hide the message from inside the button click event itself in JavaScript?”
-In my example, I’m not working with a server, so of course the client is responsible to show the message and can hide it too easily.
-But like in Rita’s editing tool if the server is the one which decides to change the DOM content, the client can only stay alert and wait.
+Note: You might be thinking, “Why not just hide the message from inside the button click event itself in JavaScript?”
+In my example, I’m not working with a server, so of course the client is responsible for showing the message and can hide it easily.
+But like in Rita’s editing tool, if the server decides to change the DOM content, the client can only stay alert and wait.

 First, we create the setup to show the message on button click.